CalvinRodo/DX/md/dx.md

 - Build and fund a team that reports directly to BSI Senior Mgmt.
 - Change the organization to put the developers first.
 - Build an organization that developers want to work in.
+- All work by the team must move us forward to Continuous Delivery